How Does Health Insurance Work ?

 This is the initial period you must wait before you can start filing health insurance claims.
 While the initial waiting period is up to 30 days, the waiting period for pre-existing conditions and specified diseases can be up to 3 years.

-This policy covers the medical bills of the insured individual.
+This policy covers the insured individual's medical bills.

 This health insurance policy is suitable for families.
 It can cover the immediate family members under one plan, i.e., husband, wife, children and parents.